 Fortran TQSAME(ICODE, IWSG, IWSE)

 C-interface tq_same(TC_INT icode,TC_INT iwsg,TC_INT iwse);

 Full name: Same System.

-Purpose: The application program can check if the thermochemical system has been changed, i.e., not just the conditions but the components or the phases.
-This is useful if several independent systems operate on the same equilibrium description.
+Purpose: The application program can check if the t i.e., not just the conditions but the compo several independent systems operate on t

 Comments: ICODE is an integer with positive value identifying current system.
 If ICODE is not the same next time TQSAME is called, the system has been changed.
 This routine may have to be used if the set of components or the set of phases has been changed.
 The value of ICODE is changed if there are changes of the components, phases, etc., but not with changes in the conditions, or values of thermodynamic model parameters etc.

-Arguments uments
+Arguments

 Name Туре Value set on call or returned

 ICODE Integer Returns an internal code

 IWSG Integer array Workspace

 IWSE Integer array Workspace